 If you’re one of the small business owners that’s sprung to life in the Lawrenceville/East Liberty transformation, give us a call.

-The vast majority of Pittsburghers do not live in the city.
+We are Allegheny County, employment lawyers.
+The vast majority of yinzers do not live in the city.
 Rather, they live and work in Allegheny County.

-The Lacy Employment Law Firm is ready to help no matter where you live in Pittsburgh.
+The Lacy Employment Law Firm is ready to help no matter where you live.

 Talk to a Real Person